100km/pointage100km/doc/SETUP.md

 #####Method 2:
 Go to http://localhost:5984/_utils/ and look at the **bottom right corner** to create a admin account

-Then, just go to `couchapps` directory and run `./pushapps.bash`.
+Then, just go to `couchapps` directory and run `./server-pushapps local`.
 The different couchapps are available at http://localhost:5984/steenwerck100km/_design/`couchapp_name`/`page_name`.html

 For example, bib_input is located at http://localhost:5984/steenwerck100km/_design/bib_input/pointage.html